 Born in Rostov-on-Don, Kirill Serebrennikov completed his formal education in Physics in his hometown in 1992.
 During his studies he began a self-taught education as a director of theater, opera, film and television as well as a costume designer.

-The first acclaimed productions Serebrennikov was able to direct outside of Russia were Salome at the Stuttgart Opera and l barbiere di Siviglia at Komische Oper Berlin.
+The first acclaimed productions Serebrennikov was able to direct outside of Russia were Salome at the Stuttgart Opera and ll barbiere di Siviglia at the Komische Oper Berlin.

 Kirill Serebrennikov was recognized by the Cannes Film Festival in 2016 for such film-making work as The Student.
-Further films by Serebrennikov such as The Swallow, Mysteries of the Storm, Playing the Victim, and The Diary of a Murderer have been shown at film festival in Rome, Locarno and Venice, as well as nominated for the Golden Lion and the Grand Prix of Kinotvar in Sochi.
+Further films by Serebrennikov such as The Swallow, Mysteries of the Storm, Playing the Victim, and The Diary of a Murderer have been shown at the film festivals in Rome, Locarno and Venice, and have been nominated for the Golden Lion and the Grand Prix of Kinotvar in Sochi.

-Beyond the numerous classics of Russian literature which he has brought to the stage, Kirill Serebrennikov has also directed the work of playwrights such as Shakespeare and Brecht, along with that of the Irish playwright Martin McDonagh.
+Beyond the numerous classics of Russian literature, which he has brought to the stage, Kirill Serebrennikov has also directed the works of playwrights such as Shakespeare and Brecht, right up to works of the Irish playwright Martin McDonagh.
 His staging of Vassily Sigarev’s Plastilin was recognized by Arte and programmed by many European theater festivals.

 In 2011 Kirill Serebrennikov founded an experimental workshop-project called “Plattform.”

 As Artistic Director of the collective of young artists known as Studio Seven, Serebrennikov has staged A Midsummer Night’s Dream and Lewis Carroll’s The Hunting of the Snark among other works.
 Studio Seven is a part of the Gogol Center, which Kirill Serebrennikov has led artistically since 2012.